Learn how to assign accurate positions to WingtraOne flight images, including PPK correction data.

 - Make sure the "PPK processing" checkbox is selected to enable PPK geotagging.
 Check that the grey PPK dongle is inserted and that the "PPK ready" sign shows up in the bottom left.

-- To save processing time and storage space, select ".csv output only".
-With the .csv-only option enabled, images will not be duplicated into the OUTPUT folder and will not have embedded geolocation information.
-Only a *.csv file containing all image coordinates is created.
-We recommend using .csv to import the geotags into your photogrammetry software, because the geotagging accuracy of each image is only saved in .csv.
+- To save processing time and storage space, deselect the option "Output geotagged images".
+When this option is enabled, images will be duplicated into the OUTPUT folder and will have embedded geolocation and orientation information.
+By unticking the box of this option, only a *.csv file containing all image coordinates with their accuracy and all the orientation parameters is created.
+When possible, we recommend using .csv to import the geotags into your photogrammetry software to save processing time in WingtraHub and storage space.
+However, there are post-processing software, such as Pix4Dmatic and DroneDeploy, that do not allow the import of .csv files and you need to use the tagged images.

 - Select the "Base file(s)" as reference(s) for PPK processing.
 Please check out the PPK base station article to learn about the different base station options.